How to Treat Prop Firm Trading Like a Business Process

 Evaluation phase: Traders often trade 2-4 contracts on ES with a 10-point average stop, risking $200-$400 per trade.
 This is moderately aggressive and designed to reach the profit target within 30 days.

 The key metric: how many consecutive maximum-loss days does it take to breach the trailing drawdown?
-If the answer is 3 or more, position sizing is sustainable.
-If the answer is 1 or 2, you are sized too large for income consistency.
+If the answer is 1 or 2, the sizing is too large for rule survival.

 ## Evaluation Cost Management